nivesh2/hankbook-series/Unix-HandBook.md

 - ```ascii```
 	- Switch to ASCII mode.
 ASCII mode is the default mode; use it for transferring text files.

+## SCP
+`scp -r  -i ./privateKey.rsa username@IP_ADDRESS:/pathtodump/ /localpath/`
+-r added for recursive fetching of all the folders

 **Note:**

 >Ascii mode transfers files as 'text'.Examples of ascii files would be .txt, .asp, .html, and .php files...